Mount Isa Mines operates two separate mining and processing streams, copper and zinc-lead-silver, near Mount Isa, Queensland, Australia.

 Prospector John Campbell Miles discovered silver-lead ore at Mount Isa in 1923.
 Mining began the following year and Mount Isa Mines was formed.
-During Mount Isa Mines’ early years the company focused on zinc-lead-silver production with only a brief period of copper production during World War II.
+During Mount Isa Mines’ early years, the company focused on zinc-lead-silver production with only a brief period of copper production during the Second World War.
 Parallel production of zinc-lead-silver and copper did not begin until 1953.

 The 713m-deep internal M62 shaft opened in 2000, with refrigeration and paste backfill plants completed in 2001.
-Meanwhile the 1100 operation became the X41 Mine.
-In June 2004, Xstrata approved development of the Northern 3,500 orebody to maintain rated capacity by supplying 5.3Mt ore grading 4.5% Cu over 11 years, starting in late 2006.
-This should enable the Enterprise mine to achieve its rated concentrator throughput of 3.5Mt/y.
+Meanwhile, the 1100 operation became the X41 Mine.
+In June 2004, Xstrata approved the development of the Northern 3,500 orebody to maintain rated capacity by supplying 5.3Mt ore grading 4.5% Cu over 11 years, starting in late 2006.
+This should enable the Enterprise mine to achieve its rated concentrator throughput of 3.5Mtpa.

 With the development of Ernest Henry, MIM modified the pre-flotation, column flotation and slag-cleaning circuits to increase the plant’s throughput.

-The flotation capacity was increased again in FY2003 with the addition of the latest-design Jameson cells.
-Smelter investments have included the copper IsaSmelt plant in 1994 and an expansion in 1998–99.
+The flotation capacity was increased again in FY2003 with the addition of the latest Jameson cells.
+Smelter investments include the copper IsaSmelt plant in 1994 and an expansion in 1998–1999.

-During 2004, Xstrata decided to add 40,000t/y of copper output by slag treatment and related developments, and also approved a 2,500t/y copper-leaching plant to treat smelter electrostatic-precipitator dust.
+During 2004, Xstrata decided to add 40,000tpa of copper output by slag treatment and related developments, and also approved a 2,500tpa copper-leaching plant to treat smelter electrostatic-precipitator dust.